terramate-io/terramate-docs/cli/stacks/configuration.md

 ### `tags`

-The tags list is a set of strings and each tag needs to be a lowercase alphanumeric string that can also contain dashes and underscores.
+The tags list is a set of strings and each tag needs to be a lowercase alphanumeric string that can also contain dashes, dots, slashes and underscores.

 Tags can be used to target/filter stacks in various commands and shall be used when defining order of execution of a stack.